janvanmansum/dd-ingest-flow/docs/dev.md

 ### dd-ingest-flow + dd-validate-dans-bag/application

-Open both project in separate terminal tabs do the following for each:
+Open both projects in separate terminal tabs do the following for each:

 ```commandline
 start-env.sh